Israeli–Lebanese conflict: Rise of the PLO militants (1968–1975)

 In 1970, the PLO attempted to overthrow a reigning monarch, King Hussein of Jordan, and following his quashing of the rebellion in what Arab historians call Black September, the PLO leadership and their troops fled from Jordan to Syria and finally Lebanon, where cross-border violence increased.

 With headquarters now in Beirut, PLO factions recruited new members from the Palestinian refugee camps.
 South Lebanon was nicknamed "Fatahland" due to the predominance there of Yasser Arafat's Fatah organization.
 With its own army operating freely in Lebanon, the PLO had created a state within a state.
 By 1975, more than 300,000 Palestinian displaced persons lived in Lebanon.

 In reaction to the 1972 Munich massacre, Israel carried out Operation Spring of Youth.
 Members of Israel's elite Special Forces landed by boat in Lebanon on 9 April 1973, and with the aid of Israeli intelligence agents, infiltrated the PLO headquarters in Beirut and assassinated several members of its leadership.

 In 1974 the PLO altered its focus to include political elements, necessary for a dialogue with Israel.
 Those who insisted on a military solution left to form the Rejectionist Front, and Yassir Arafat took over the PLO leadership role.

 The Popular Front for the Liberation of Palestine – General Command, which split from the PLO in 1974, carried out the Kiryat Shmona massacre in April of that year.
 In May 1974, the DFLP crossed again into Israel and carried out the Ma'alot massacre.
+In retaliation for this attack, Israel bombed and destroyed the Nabatieh refugee camp.